enki-community/enki/README.md

 	cmake .

-and then build Enki by running:
+then build Enki by running:

 	make

+and install it:

+	sudo make install

 You can also change the build options by running: